mtsch/Ripserer.jl/joss/paper.md

 Ripserer.jl provides a way to hook into its persistent homology algorithm through an API at various stages in the algorithm.
-This allows researchers to experiment with different approaches to persistent homology without having to re-implement the algorithm from scratch or forking an existing repository.
-The extensions can range from simple sparsification schemes to complicated re-implementations, like the included cubical homology extension.
+This allows researchers to experiment with different approaches to persistent homology without having to reimplement the algorithm from scratch or forking an existing repository.
+The extensions can range from simple sparsification schemes to complicated reimplementations, like the included cubical homology extension.

 Being written in the high-level programming language Julia is also an advantage as understanding the codebase does not require knowing C++, which is a notoriously difficult